susanBuck/notes/07_Version_Control/06_Setup_Git.md

 $ git config --global color.ui true
 ```

-Finally, let's set what default text editor git should use.
+## Which text editor to use

+Sometimes git will need you to make changes in a text editor - for example, when adding a commit message.

 When deciding which editor to use, git follows this order of preference: